krnik/jbq/README.md

 - *based on schemas*

 **Other Features:**
-- *possibility to define own types*
+- *ability to define own types*
-- *possibility to extend types with new keywords*
+- *ability to extend types with new keywords*
 - *prototypal inheritance of types*
 - *class validation*
 - *async validation function execution*